1

 Who is higher, CFO or controller?

-In financial operations, the CFO (Chief Financial Officer) is higher than the controller.
-The CFO oversees the entire financial strategy and reports to the CEO, while the controller manages accounting, financial reporting, and internal controls under the CFO's direction.
+In financial operations, the Chief Financial Officer (CFO) is higher than the controller.
+The CFO oversees the entire financial strategy and reports to executive leadership, while the controller manages accounting, financial reporting, and internal controls.
+The controller typically reports to the CFO or finance director.

 What are Financial Operations Controllers?